dr-daisuke-urano/Plant-Hyperspectral/README.md

 iv.
 SparsePCA: skd.SparsePCA
 SparsePCA introduces a sparsity constraint on the principal components, emphasizing only a few dominant wavelengths.

-v.
+j.
 Raise an error if an unsupported method is chosen.
 ```python
 raise ValueError("Unsupported method.
 Choose 'SVD', 'NMF', 'ICA', 'PCA' or 'SparsePCA'")
 ```

-j.
+k.
 Apply the selected decomposition model to the reshaped cube without NaN
 ```python
 hsi_model = model.fit_transform(non_nan_reshaped_cube)
 ```

-k.
+l.
 Create an empty array to restore the transformed data
 ```python
 hsi_model_full = np.full((x * y, dim), np.nan)
 hsi_model_full[non_nan_pixels] = hsi_model
 ```

-l.
+m.
 Reshape the 2D data back into the 3D image
 ```python
 projected_cube = hsi_model_full.reshape(x, y, dim)
 ```

-m.
+n.
 To visualize the results, generate the plots showing the wavelength and the spatial projection for each component.
 ```python
 for n in range (dim):
         fig = plt.figure(figsize=(8,4))